Small Business Energy Initiative

 Since its launch, the Initiative has identified $2.9 million in potential energy savings by providing small businesses with free energy audits, and has engaged more than 450 businesses in energy efficiency and sustainability activities to drive greater savings and performance.
 The lessons learned and resources developed for the Initiative are designed to create a robust and refined set of strategies and adaptable resources that any chamber or small business association can further use to deploy its own energy efficiency program.

 Want to get involved or learn more from chambers and associations that have successfully launched their own energy programs?
-Visit our extensive Resource Library for a sample of resources currently available under the Initiative and be sure to download our comprehensive Small Business Energy Initiative Action Guide (CLICK TO DOWNLOAD).
+Download our comprehensive Small Business Energy Initiative Action Guide and visit our Resource Library for a sample of resources currently available under the Initiative.

-Interested in becoming a part of this growing effort that will give your organization added resources, technical guidance, to position your organization as an energy leader within the small business community?
-Contact IMT’s Alexandra Harry at email@example.com.
+Interested in becoming a part of this growing effort?
+Looking for more guidance on how to position your organization as an energy leader for your membership and within the small business community?